luontola/tdd-mooc/data/practicalities.md

 If you are a student in Finland, you may receive 4 or 5 study credits from completing this course.
 See the [enrollment instructions](/enrollment) for details.

-For everyone else, after completing and submitting all the exercises, you will receive a certificate/PNG that you can show off as a trophy. 🏅
+For everyone, after completing and submitting all the exercises, you will receive a certificate/PNG that you can show off as a trophy. 🏅 (The certificates are not yet ready - they'll come later this spring.)

 ## Discord channel